kee-org/www-kee-pm/content/keevault/tos.md

 #### 3. Our discretion

-Your eligibility for a free trial is entirely at Kee Vault's discretion.
+Your eligibility for a free trial is entirely at Kee Vault’s discretion.
 Circumstances where we might refuse you the free trial period include but are not limited to:

 * If you have received a Kee Vault Free Trial in the past 3 years.
 * If we have previously terminated your account in accordance with these TOS.